CucciPro/TeamProfileGenerator/README.md

 ## Tests

-Run the following commmands to run a test:
+Run the following commmands to run a test: npm test